BogTheMudWing/Sunny/README.md

 ## Development

-To build the project from source, simply run the command `./gradlew build shadowJar`.
-The completed jar will appear in `build/libs/sunny-v*.jar`.
+To build the project from source, simply run the command `./gradlew shadowJar`.
+The completed jar will appear in `build/libs/Sunny-v*.jar`.

 ## Contributing